 Students will additionally be assessed on their professional conduct in undertaking their dissertation.
-Part of this assessment will require students to develop a project timeline, submit their ethics application by a set date, record all stages of their project, and then submit this record as a logbook to verify their progress, professionalism, initiative, problem-solving, use of feedback, and conscientiousness.
+Part of this assessment will require students to develop a project timeline, submit their proposal and ethics application within recommended timeframes, record all stages of their project, and then submit this record as a logbook to verify their progress, professionalism, initiative, problem-solving, use of feedback, and conscientiousness.
 Students will be required to self-assess and reflect on their progress, skills and professionalism.
-In particular, a portion of the marks in this assessment will be determined by whether students successfully submit their ethics paperwork by the date set by the module leader.